bioint/DSEO/README.md

 In this directory, we provide the .ttl file for DSEO.
 Look for the suffix *-current.ttl* for the most recent version of the ontology.
 The current version aligns with v1.0 on [BioPortal](https://bioportal.bioontology.org/ontologies/DSEO).
 The directory also contains source files for graphViz visualizations of the DSEO.

+## Mapping the DSEO to other ontologies
+We use SKOS mapping properties [https://www.w3.org/TR/skos-reference/#mapping](https://www.w3.org/TR/skos-reference/#mapping) to map DSEO concepts to Wikipedia/DBpedia and EDAM concepts.